 - Firecrafting.
 Knowing how to make a fire is important for providing warmth, cooking your food, and boiling water.

 - Tracking.
-Here’s a skill that’s much valued when it comes to hunting.
+Here’s one of the bushcraft skills that’s much valued when it comes to hunting.
 However, keep in mind that animals are not the only creatures you can track.
 It can also help you locate people easily should someone get lost.

 - Fishing.
 Those who don’t enjoy hunting might fare better in fishing instead, a skill that’s particularly helpful if you’re stuck near a body of water.